shubhamdwivedii/system-design-notes/topics.md

 Object Store

-indexing in SQL
+SQL in general. indexing in SQL

 What is RDBMS ??
+What is relational data ? (what is indexing?)

 How denormalization is done (in practise)